kenjibailly/paimon_discord_bot/Readme.md

     - Input: time in days
 - ❌ /games
     - Lists the upcoming games
+- ❌ /add-game
+    - Adds game to the end of the list
+    - Input: game

 ### 🏪 Shop rewards:
 - ✅ Change your nickname